nisharobinson/perl-examples/README.md

 # Perl Examples

+## Description
 Various small projects written in Perl.

-## Examples
 ### capture
 This shows how to capture both stdout stderr and the exit code of a system command using only core modules of perl.